adamdriscoll/powershim/README.md

 ## Invoke Windows PowerShell from PowerShell Core

+There are a lot of modules that do not yet support PowerShell Core.
+To work around this, you can use PowerShim to execute Windows PowerShell cmdlets and return the results to PowerShell Core.

-Executes code in an out-of-proc Windows PowerShell instance and use PowerShell Remoting to communicate with it from PowerShell Core.
+Thie module executes code in an out-of-proc Windows PowerShell instance and uses PowerShell Remoting to communicate with it from PowerShell Core.
 This uses the same protocol as Enter-PSHostProcess.

 This isn't perfect.
 Some script blocks won't work but should allow you to call cmdlets you wouldn't normally be able to call in PowerShell Core.